9:56 pm

 I saw this on Facebook this morning.
 Susan Higginbotham commented that Giles Tremlett wasn’t allowed to use footnotes is his KOA biography, or Bertram Fields for Royal Blood.

-Of course I;m not sure I want to see a new version of her Six Wives Confused Footnotes are not going to help that book
+Of course I;m not sure I want to see a new version of her Six Wives Footnotes are not going to help that book

 7:20 pm